Mega Modz Quick Scope Mod For PlayStation Controller

 - To save the setting, you will have to press the Mod Button.

 NOTE: Keep in mind, there is a “3-second rule” that applies every time you check or change sub-modes.
-If you’ve been inactive for more then 3 seconds, the modchip will exit sub-mode menu automatically.
+If you’ve been inactive for more than 3 seconds, the modchip will exit the sub-mode menu automatically.

 TIP: There is a “Quick Sub-Mode Scroll” option available on every Mega Modz Controller allowing you to get to the desired sub-mod quickly and avoid waiting for the modchip to go through the sequence of sub-modes.